Aryansh-kr/Aryansh-kr/README.md

   # Hello👋, I'm Aryansh Kumar!

 I'm a passionate software developer with a keen interest in machine learning.
-Currently on a journey of continuous learning, I'm exploring the vast and dynamic field of artificial intelligence.
-I find joy in crafting intelligent and efficient solutions that leverage the power of machine learning to solve real-world problems.
+Currently on a journey of continuous learning, I'm exploring the vast and dynamic field of artificial intelligence and Core Electronics.
+I find joy in crafting intelligent and efficient solutions that leverage the power of machine learning to solve real-world problems and deep dive into core of how it implemented and core Electroics.

 🔍 What I'm into:
 -